TSOptics/react-optics-docs/docs/API/methods/if().md

 ---

-This method takes a predicate and return a new optic focused either on the original value or undefined if the predicate returns false.
+This method takes a predicate and return a new partial optic focused either on the original value or undefined if the predicate returns false.

 ### Example: